 Read Also: 5 Reasons Why You Should Top-Up Your CPF Special Account During This Year-End

-What this means is that if you are making a contribution to your MediSave Account directly, but you already have $65,000 in the account, then you will only be able to earn tax relief of $3,500 (the difference between the BHS of $68,500 in 2023 and $65,000 that you already have) (as of 2023).
-However, if you have already made an RSTU top-up of $7,000, you would only be able to enjoy a tax relief of $1,000, instead of the full $3,500.
-Conversely, if you topped up your MediSave Account by $3,500 (up to the BHS in 2023), you would only be able to enjoy a tax relief of $4,500 for your RSTU top-up, even if you top up more.
+In another scenario, if you have already made an RSTU top-up of $7,000, you would then only be able to enjoy a tax relief of $1,000, instead of the full $5,500.
+Conversely, if you topped up your MediSave Account by $5,500 (up to the BHS in 2025), you would only be able to enjoy a tax relief of $2,500 for your RSTU top-up, even if you top up more.

 Do note all tax relief is subject to your personal tax relief cap of $80,000.